RakhithJK/OfficeDev-teams-toolkit-wiki/Build-a-Basic-AI-Chatbot-in-Teams.md

 ***

-## Create a new basic ai chatbot project
+## Create a new Basic AI Chatbot project

 ### In Visual Studio Code